SEBOLBolivia/SEBOLBolivia.github.io/bcde9/hotels.md

 Our corporate rates include breakfast buffet, parking, wifi as well as sauna, fitness room and pool access.

-The corporate rates per night at Los Tajibos start at 124 USD for Executive rooms, 139 USD for pool view rooms, 148 USD for Club Executive rooms, 161 USD for a Junior Suite and 259 USD for an Executive Suite.
+The corporate rates per night at Los Tajibos start at 124 USD for Executive rooms, 139 USD for Pool View rooms, 148 USD for Club Executive rooms, 161 USD for a Junior Suite and 259 USD for an Executive Suite.

 If you would like to book a room at  this hotel please contact: